 The method described in Goodness of Fit can also be used to determine whether two sets of data are independent of each other.
 Such data are organized in what are called contingency tables, as described in Example 1.
 In these cases df = (row count – 1) (column count – 1).

-Excel Function: The CHITEST function described in Goodness of Fit can be extended to support ranges consisting of multiple rows and columns.
-In this case, we have:
+Excel Function: The CHISQ.TEST function described in Goodness of Fit can be extended to support ranges consisting of multiple rows and columns.
+For R1 = the array of observed data and R2 = the array of expected values, we have

 Example 1: A survey is conducted of 175 young adults whose parents are classified either as wealthy, middle class or poor to determine their highest level of schooling (graduated from university, graduated from high school or neither).
 The results are summarized on the left side of Figure 1 (Observed Values).
 Based on the data collected is the person’s level of schooling independent of their parents’ wealth?

 We set the null hypothesis to be

 H0: Highest level of schooling attained is independent of parents’ wealth

 We use the chi-square test, and so need to calculate the expected values that correspond to the observed values in the table above.
 To accomplish this we use the fact (by Definition 3 of Basic Probability Concepts) that if A and B are independent events then P(A ∩ B) = P(A) ∙ P(B).
 We also assume that the proportions for the sample are good estimates for the probabilities of the expected values.